PlatONnetwork/platon.py/docs/troubleshooting.rst

 Note that a Web3.py instance must be configured before you can use most of its capabilities.
 One symptom of not configuring the instance first is an error that looks something like this:
-``AttributeError: type object 'Web3' has no attribute 'eth'``.
+``AttributeError: type object 'Web3' has no attribute 'platon'``.

-To properly configure your Web3.py instance, specify which provider you're using to connect to the Ethereum network.
+To properly configure your Web3.py instance, specify which provider you're using to connect to the Platon network.
 An example configuration, if you're connecting to a locally run node, might be:

 .. code-block:: python

-    >>> from web3 import Web3
+    >>> from platon import Web3
     >>> w3 = Web3(Web3.HTTPProvider('http://localhost:8545'))

     # now `w3` is available to use:
     >>> w3.isConnected()
     True
-    >>> w3.eth.send_transaction(...)
+    >>> w3.platon.send_transaction(...)

 Refer to the :ref:`providers` documentation for further help with configuration.